Previously, we looked through all the Old Testament for

 death and assume that we are first "annihilated from Earth" and then "annihilated in hell."
 At that point, yes, something is clashing in the Scripture.

 However, this may be a strawman on my part, as I don't recall reading any actual claims that this verse doesn't mean "we are only meant to physically die once."
 Moving onward then...

 This verse has intense allusions to Daniel 12.
 Here we don't see the

 eternal vocabulary used, but we do see to fates of those who are resurrected.
 Also interesting to note, although possibly figurative, is that those in the grave will hear his voice.
 That is very strange terminology to use if one assumed that those souls were simply asleep.

 This is Daniel 12:2 again, stated by Christ himself.
 Remember, this is still the same context as the verse above, which is talking about a day in the end times when the Lord will bring judgment to the resurrected.
-Some are resurrected into eternal life, and some to eternal punishment (which when combined with Daniel, we'd assume includes the contempt and shame mentioned there).
+Some are resurrected into eternal life, and some to eternal punishment (the latter which we'd assume includes the contempt and shame paralleled in Daniel).
 Fire, punishment, and life are all using the same word for

 eternal, that is

-Annihilationist try to redefine this word to mean something like "an age" or something much less than eternity.
+Annihilationists will frequently assert that this word means something like "an age" or something much "less" than eternity.
 So I did a word study on this too, and the results should speak for themselves: